gvwilson/thirdbit/src/fiction/iffy/index.md

 wide-eyed and shouting something she couldn't hear.
 She took a deep breath and spread her arms wide.

-Edson hit her with a thump that cracked her spine.
+Edson hit her with a thump that she felt in her jaw.
 His hands scrabbled for purchase on her parka, but the fabric was too slippery, it was designed to shed water and he couldn't get a grip